 Per person, double occupancy €2995 Single-use cabin (1 person/1 cabin) On request

-27-speed hybrid touring bike Included Electrically assisted bikes €300
+27-speed standard touring bike Included Electrically assisted bikes €300

 - 10 nights aboard the Merlijn